NGEET/fates-docs/docs/source/fates_tech_note.rst

 2016).

 The plant hydrodynamic representation and numerical solver scheme within FATES-HYDRO follows Christoffersen et al. (2016).
-We made a few modifications to accommodate the multi-soil layers and improve the numerical stability.
+A few modifications are made to accommodate the multi-soil layers and improve the numerical stability.
 First, to accommodate the multi-soil layers, we have sequentially solved the Richards' equation for each individual soil layers, with each layer-specific solution proportional to each layer's